 The letter to the church in Philadelphia

-Philadelphia: The city with the key of David.
-What doors does this key open?
-Evangelism, opportunities, relationships, …?
-Read on and you will know and understand why this church receives no reproof.
+Philadelphia is the city with the key of David.
+What doors do this key open?
+Evangelism, opportunities, relationships, and/or …?
+Read on and you will understand why this church is not chastised.

 The historical background

-Philadelphia is the youngest of the 7 cities and is located 50 km south of Sardis.
+Philadelphia is the youngest of the seven cities and is located 50 km south of Sardis.
 It was probably built in the second century BC.
-The name is derived from Attalus the Second (who succeeded his brother on the throne) who was so loyal to his brother that he was called Philadelphus (brother’s lover).
+The name is derived from Attalus II who succeeded his brother Eumenes as king.
+He was so loyal to his brother that he was called Philadelphus (“brother loving”).

-The city was located at the end of a river basin, at the crossroads of several trade routes, and at the foot of a large lava area, which made it ideal for vineyards.
+The city, which was located at the crossroads of several trade routes, was at the end of a river basin and at the foot of a large lava area, and this made it ideal for vineyards.

-In 60 A.D. there was a big earthquake and in 92 A.D. the emperor issued a decree to reduce the cultivation of wine (maybe to promote the cultivation of grain for the army), so the people of the town felt betrayed by the emperor, to whom they had always been loyal.
+However, in 92 A.D. another Emperor issued a decree to reduce the cultivation of wine, allegedly to promote the cultivation of grain for the army.
+The people of Philadelphia felt betrayed by the emperor, to whom they had always been loyal.

 Jesus’ view

-He approaches the church as the one who has the key of David to open what no one can close and close what no one can open, which is a reference to Shebna and Eliakim.
-The key that is spoken of there is the treasury where the key is given to Eliakim, so that he can provide for the needy.
+To him, this church has David’s key which can open what no one can close and close what no one can open; which is a reference to Shebna and Eliakim.
+The key belonged to the treasury and Shebna abused his position as steward it was given to Eliakim, so that he could provide for the needy.

-The other challenges come from the Jews who oppress the church like in Smyrna.
-They will be promised that these Jews will fall before their feet, which means that they will probably become part of the church eventually, which will require some reconciliation.
+Their other challenges come from the Jews who oppress this church, just as they are oppressing the church in Smyrna.
+Jesus promises the Philadelphians that these Jews will bow down before their feet, which means that they will eventually become part of the church, and reconciliation will be necessary.

-They are truly overcomers.
+They members of the Philadelphian church are truly overcomers.
 What is their secret?
 They patiently endure.

 The promise

-God wants to make them like a pillar in the temple, meaning that they will never have to leave God’s presence again and will dwell in His presence forever.
-Writing the name of my God and the city of my God is reminiscent of Ezekiel, where the name of the city is called “the LORD is here”.
+God wants to make them like a pillar in the Temple, meaning that they will never have to leave God’s presence again and will dwell in His presence forever.
+“I will wrtie on them the name of my God and the name of the city of my God” is reminiscent of Ezekiel, where the name of the city is called “the LORD is here”.

 The hour of trial